AcademySoftwareFoundation/OpenTimelineIO/docs/tutorials/otio-serialized-schema.md

 ```

-A time warp that applies a linear scale across the entire clip
+A time warp that applies a linear speed up or slow down across the entire clip.

 ```